 How’s The Yoga Working?

-At the end of every 4-lesson series, we’ll check in with your objectives (which might be very broad, that’s ok).
+Ever so often, we’ll check in with your objectives (which might be very broad, that’s ok).
 This can help you stay engaged with your learning or recognize any shifts that have moved you towards a new objective.

 What Do I Need to Start